Amoghmanoranjith/EventManager/README.md

+## 🗄️ Database
-## The Database part to look at the database setup, sql dump and description along with justification for the selected system designs
+The Database part has the database setup, SQL dump, and description along with justification for the selected system designs.

+## 💻 Application
-## The application part for a Nextjs application which operates on the database along with the live deployment on vercel
+The Application part has a Next.js application which operates on the database along with the live deployment on Vercel.

+*(Both parts include corresponding descriptions and READMEs.)*